Israeli military urges full evacuation of Gaza City ahead of expanded military operation

 Israel said it has demolished 50 high-rise buildings in Gaza in the past two days, which it accused Hamas of using for military infrastructure.
 On Monday, Prime Minister Benjamin Netanyahu called the demolition of the high-rises “only the introduction, only the beginning of the main intensive operation — the ground incursion of our forces.”

-The civil defense said others remain trapped under the rubble and that first responders had been unable to rescue them due to lack of equipment.
+The civil defense said others remain trapped under the rubble and that rescuers had been unable to reach them due to lack of equipment.

 The demolitions are part of Israel ramping up its offensive to take control of what it portrays as Hamas’ last remaining stronghold, urging Palestinians to flee parts of Gaza City for a designated humanitarian zone in the territory’s south.